clj-commons/slingshot/README.md

 License
 -------

-  Copyright &copy; 2011-2019 Stephen C. Gilardi, Kevin Downey, and Phil Hagelberg
+  Copyright &copy; 2011-2025 Stephen C. Gilardi, Kevin Downey, and Phil Hagelberg; additional work after the move to clj-commons by Sean Corfield.

   Distributed under the Eclipse Public License, the same as Clojure.